-Now that we’ve framed the question like this, it’s pretty clear to see that we will not look to our spam filter logs to answer this spam-related question.
-We really don’t care that thousands of emails were blocked at the perimeter or even what proportion of spam is blocked.
-With a research question in hand, we now know to collect a measurement of employee time.
-Perhaps we would look for any logging from the email clients of events when users select the “mark as spam” option.
-Or perhaps, it’s important enough to warrant running a short survey in which we select a sample of users and ask them to record amount of spam and time spent going through them for some limited period of time.
-Either way, the context and purpose of the analysis is being set by the research question, not the data.
+Now that you’ve framed the question like this, it’s clear that you can’t look to the spam filter logs to answer this spam-related question.
+You really don’t care that thousands of emails were blocked at the perimeter or even what proportion of spam is blocked.
+With a research question in hand, you now know to collect a measurement of employee time.
+Perhaps you can look for logs from the email clients of events when users select the “mark as spam” option.
+Or perhaps, it’s important enough to warrant running a short survey in which you select a sample of users and ask them to record the amount of spam and time spent going through it for some limited period of time.
+Either way, the context and purpose of the analysis is being set by the research question, not by the availability of data.

-Steps to Creating a Good Research Question
+Creating a Good Research Question

-Creating a good research question is relatively straightforward, but requires a bit of practice, critical thinking and discipline.
-Most research questions will serve as a pivot point for a decision or action (or inaction).
+Creating a good research question is relatively straightforward but requires a bit of practice, critical thinking, and discipline.
+Most research questions will serve as pivot points for a decision or action (or inaction).
 Knowing the context of the result may also help determine what to collect.
-Going back to the spam example, maybe we learn there is some tolerance for wasted time.
-If so, maybe we don’t need to how much time is wasted, but if the time spent dealing with spam is simply above or below that tolerance.
-Planning the analysis with that information could change how data is sought and/or simplify data storage and analysis.
+Going back to the spam example, maybe you learn there is some tolerance for wasted time.
+If so, maybe you don’t need to how much time is wasted, but just whether the time spent dealing with spam is simply above or below that tolerance.
+Planning the analysis with that information could change how data is sought or simplify data storage and analysis.

-Usually we begin with some topic already in mind.
-Perhaps we are looking for the benefit of implementing a specific technology or we are trying to protect a specific asset or data type, or simply trying to increase our visibility into a network segment.
-Even if we just have a general sense of direction, we can begin by coming up with a series of questions or things we’d like to know about it.
-Once there is a good list of questions, we can whittle those down to one or just a few related questions.
-Now the fun really begins because we have to make those questions objective.
+You usually begin with some topic already in mind.
+Perhaps you are measuring the possible benefit from a technical change or you are trying to protect a specific asset or data type, or simply trying to increase your visibility into a network segment.
+Even if you just have a general sense of direction, you can begin by coming up with a series of questions or things you’d like to know about it.
+Once you have a good list of questions, you can whittle those down to one or just a few related questions.
+Now the fun really beginsyou have to make those questions objective.